Michelangelo Antonioni: Later career

-In 1994, he was given an Honorary Academy Award "in recognition of his place as one of cinema's master visual stylists."
+In 1994, he was given an Honorary Academy Award "in recognition of his place as one of cinema's master visual stylists".
 Presented to him by Jack Nicholson, the statuette was later stolen by burglars and had to be replaced.
 Previously, Antonioni had received Academy Award nominations for Best Director and Best Screenplay for Blowup (1967).

 Antonioni's final film, directed when he was in his 90s, was a segment of the anthology film Eros (2004), entitled Il filo pericoloso delle cose (The Dangerous Thread of Things).
 The short film's episodes are framed using a series of enigmatic paintings by Antonioni, a luxury sports car that has difficulty negotiating the narrow lanes and archaic stone bridges of the provincial town setting, a bikini-clad women performing a cryptic choreography on a beach, and the song "Michelangelo Antonioni", composed and sung by Caetano Veloso.
 The film was not well-received internationally.
 In America, Roger Ebert claimed it was neither erotic nor about eroticism.
 The U.S. DVD release of the film includes another 2004 short film by Antonioni, Lo sguardo di Michelangelo (The Gaze of Michelangelo).

-Antonioni died in Rome, aged 94, on 30 July 2007, the same day as renowned Swedish director Ingmar Bergman.
-Antonioni lay in state at City Hall in Rome, where a large screen showed black-and-white footage of him among his film sets and behind-the-scenes.
+Antonioni died in Rome, aged 94, on 30 July 2007 (the same day that saw the death of renowned Swedish director Ingmar Bergman).
+He lay in state at City Hall in Rome, where a large screen showed black-and-white footage of him among his film sets and behind the scenes.
 He was buried in his hometown of Ferrara on 2 August 2007.